In my introductory backpacking book, I mentioned the utility of dishwashing gloves for rain esp when on a budget.

 I would not use these dishwashing gloves for winter or technical use.
 But they are good enough for general use and arguably better than more expensive options from mainstream retailers for most.

 Dishwashing gloves?
-They are a less expensive and more readily available option that will work well in some applications.
+They are a less expensive and more readily available option that will work well in some applications with better versatility IMO.
 Gloves are not as warm as mitts, but considering the time of the year used, not as critical vs. winter.

 Which ones to get?